-Learning to stick to a budget can be a little hard at first.
+Learning to stick to your budget can be a little hard at first.
 It’s not really something that comes naturally to most people.
 Struggling to maintain a budget for your money is actually pretty common when you’re just getting started.
 But when you know the different things that can get you sidetracked from your plan and deal with them, you’ll succeed with sticking to your budget better than you ever thought you could!

 Below I’ll show you 10 simple things you can do to stick to your budget, even when things get difficult.

 But before I cover those 10 things I thought I’d talk about a couple of items most people (including me!) struggle with when trying to get into the regular habit of doing a written budget every month.

 Want to learn how to start a budget that works?
 Go to my Budgeting Page